 Strong families and capable communities are the foundation of healthy, just, and sustainable societies.
-As such, family well-being and functioning are critical to all disciplines and professions who seek to influence family and community outcomes.
+As such, family well-being and functioning are critical to all social and health care disciplines and professions who seek to influence family and community outcomes.

-This course will introduce students to fundamental concepts and frameworks underpinning professional practice in services that address complex issues facing families and communities.
-Family form, family functioning and community systems are explored through a life-course perspective in relation to issues such as trauma, poverty, disability, and mental illness.
+This course will introduce students to fundamental concepts and frameworks underpinning professional practice in integrated social and health care that addresses complex issues facing families and communities.
+Family form, family relationships and community systems are explored through a life-course perspective in relation to issues such as attachment, trauma, poverty, disability, and mental illness.
 Students will develop multidisciplinary approaches to integrated practice and community partnerships that provide a collective long-term impact on family functioning and well-being.

 Availability2020 Course Timetables